Explained briefly and clearly: shoulder impingement syndrome

 In the case of shoulder impingement syndrome, it is important to perform targeted and gentle exercises.
 They loosen, strengthen and relax the muscles, improving your mobility.
 Here are four exercises for shoulder impingement syndrome that you can easily do at home (or at work):

-• Deep relaxation at the end: It's a well-known fact that people in pain tense up.
+- Deep relaxation at the end: It's a well-known fact that when you're in pain, you tense up.
 For this reason, muscle tension is often associated with numerous illnesses.
 This can also be the case with shoulder impingement.
-And as it generally doesn't hurt to bring a little more relaxation into your life, we end our exercise session with a short session on the acupressure mat.
+And as it generally doesn't hurt to bring a little more relaxation into your life, we will end our exercise session with a short session on the acupressure mat.
 Just a few minutes are enough for the numerous tips to effectively relax your muscles and stimulate blood circulation.
 Feel the comforting, warm sensation afterwards - you're sure to love it and it will do your well-being good in general!

 Our conclusion on impingement syndrome of the shoulder: